-Greg explained that there was a new program for diversion only in Los Angeles County that would become effective on January 1, 2015, which was three and a half months later.
+Greg explained that there was a new program for judicial diversion only in Los Angeles County that would become effective on January 1, 2015, which was three and a half months later.
 Greg described the program and made sure the client was eligible.
 The assembly bill for it (AB 2124) had been passed recently and was designed for low level offenders with no misdemeanor convictions in the last ten years.
 Our client had no prior history, so he was not disqualified.

 The program also did not apply for certain misdemeanor offenses, most notably those wherein the defendant would have to register as a sex offender under Penal Code § 290.
 A conviction for solicitation of prostitution (Penal Code § 647(b)) does not require this.

-Greg then appeared at the arraignment, where the Long Beach City Prosecutor stated that she would resolve the case with no jail time for our client if he pled guilty to Penal Code § 647(b), at which time he would be placed on three years of summary probation, contingent upon his paying a $300 fine plus penalties and assessments and attending an AIDS Education class with testing.
-The offer was more harsh than any offer ever made in a prostitution case that Greg had ever heard.
+Greg then appeared at the arraignment, where the Long Beach City Prosecutor stated that she would resolve the case with no jail time for our client if he pled guilty to Penal Code § 647(b), at which time he would be placed on three years of informal, or summary probation, contingent upon his paying a $300 fine plus penalties and assessments and attending an AIDS Education class with testing.
+The offer was harsher than any offer ever made in a prostitution case that Greg had ever heard.
 Greg was shocked by the offer.

-Two months later, Greg filed a motion for diversion under AB 2124, which the judge granted, much to the disappointment of the prosecutor.
-The judge assigned our client to one year of diversion, after which the case would be dismissed if our client attended the one-day prostitution diversion program (PDP) and performed ten days of Cal-Trans.
+Two months later, Greg filed a motion for judicial diversion under AB 2124, which the judge granted, much to the disappointment of the prosecutor.
+The judge assigned our client to one year of judicial diversion, after which the case would be dismissed if our client attended the one-day prostitution diversion program (PDP) and performed ten days of Cal-Trans.